CodeBullet-Community/BulletBot/docs/Helpful-Guides/BulletBot-Startup-Status-Reports.md

     * You may add more than one address to this variable, using a comma to separate each one
 7. Save and exit the file

+!!! warning "Configuration modifications"
-Note: All modifications to the config file should always be done to `bullet-mongo-start.local`, as `bullet-mongo-start.conf` is overwritten every time you download/update BulletBot.
+    All modifications to the config file should always be done to `bullet-mongo-start.local`, as `bullet-mongo-start.conf` is overwritten every time you download/update BulletBot.

 ## Setting Up Postfix